Basketball Rules: Double Dribble (with Video!)

-The National Basketball Association rules prohibit players from beginning a second dribble after they have voluntarily ended the first.
+One of the more obscure basketball rules is the double dribble because it rarely happens over the course of a professional basketball game.
+The National Basketball Association, or NBA, rules prohibit players from beginning a second dribble after they have voluntarily ended the first.
 The phrase “double dribble” describes the violation of this rule.

-Once a player picks up his dribble by catching the ball with both hands, he must pass it or shoot it.
+Once an offensive player picks up his dribble by catching the ball with both hands, he must pass it to a teammate or shoot it.
 The player cannot begin a second dribble after ending the first.
-If he begins a second dribble after voluntarily ending the first, he commits a double dribble violation.
+If he dribbles a second time after voluntarily ending the first, he commits a double dribble violation.

 A player may begin a second dribble if: